NNrico/Cava_in_camisa/README.md

+# Cava in camisa: infinite sequence?

-What is Cava in camisa?
+## What is Cava in camisa?

-It is a regional card game with uses a deck of 40 cards.
-For the rules and details see https://it.wikipedia.org/wiki/Straccia_camicia.
+It is a regional card game played with a deck of 40 cards.

+For the rules and details see the wikipedia [page](https://it.wikipedia.org/wiki/Straccia_camicia).

-What is the goal this project?
+## What is the goal this project?
-The goal is to find (if there is one) a sequnce of card leading to an infinite game of cava in camisa.
+The goal is to find (if there is one) a sequence of card leading to an infinite game of cava in camisa.

+## Rules adopted
+#### Card point system:
-Re: 4 carte
+King: 4 cards
-Cavallo: 3 carte
+Knight 3 cards
-Fante: 2 carte
+Bishop: 2 cards
-Asso: 1 carta
+Ace: 1 card

-Chi prende il mazzo risponde per primo!
+#### Players round rule:
+Whoever wins the middle deck plays first!

 main_check.cpp carica deckprova1.txt e deckprova2.txt e gioca una partita con quelli